-Looking east from footpath in north section of sub-area with views of unmanaged grassland

-The sub-area is bounded by an intermittent tree line along the backs of commercial properties to the north, London Road (A1081), a mature and unbroken tree line around the curtilage of commercial properties and the rail line to the east, Cottonmill Lane to the south, and intermittent tree line to the west.
+Looking east from footpath in north section of sub-area with views of unmanaged grassland The sub-area is bounded by an intermittent tree line along the backs of commercial properties to the north, London Road (A1081), a mature and unbroken tree line around the curtilage of commercial properties and the rail line to the east, Cottonmill Lane to the south, and intermittent tree line to the west.
 Inner boundaries: north and east.
 Outer boundaries: south and west.

-Purpo se 1 Purpose 2 Purpose 3 Purpose 4

-Sub-area scores Criteria (a) Criteria (b) 0 1 1

-Yes 1 1 1

-Purpose (1) To check the unrestricted sprawl of large built-up areas (a) Land parcel is located at the edge of a discrete built-up area The sub-area is located at the edge of St Albans with physical connections on its north and east boundaries. (b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
+Purpose Assessment Sub-area Assessment Summary Purpose 1 Purpose 2 Purpose 3 Purpose 4 Sub-area scores Criteria (a) Criteria (b) 0 1 1 Yes 1 1 1 Purpose (1) To check the unrestricted sprawl of large built-up areas (a) Land parcel is located at the edge of a discrete built-up area The sub-area is located at the edge of St Albans with physical connections on its north and east boundaries. (b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
 The sub-area is enclosed by a large built-up area.
 The sub-area has predominantly readily recognisable and likely to be permanent inner boundaries.
 Development within the sub-area would round-off the settlement edge and would constitute regular development form.
-Purpose (2) To preve ent neighbouring towns merging into one another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built-up areas.
+Purpose (2) To prevent neighbouring towns merging into one another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built-up areas.
 As a result of its location set within the built extent of St Albans, the sub-area makes no discernible contribution to the separation of neighbouring built-up areas in physical or perceptual terms.
-Purpose (3) To assist in safeguarding the countryside from encroachment Protects the openness of the countryside and is least covered by development.
-Approximately 6% of the sub-area is covered by built form (excluding hardstanding).
-The built form is concentrated to the north of the sub-area, comprising a golf course club house building and car park.
-To the north of the built form, there is a small agricultural field.
-The majority of the sub-area is formed of a golf course and associated facilities which contributes to a more urban, managed character.
-There are some urbanising influences including visual links to the adjacent built form to the north from the north-east of the sub- area and a railway line along the east boundary.
-Overall the sub-area has an urban character.
+Purpose (3) To assist in safeguarding the countryside from encroachment of the countryside and is least covered by development.